alteixeira20/42_so_long/README.md

 - Console logs show per-case verdicts and aggregate tallies, making it obvious where to focus next.
 - Valgrind trace dumps appear only when something goes wrong, keeping successful runs concise.
 - During manual sessions, the on-screen move counter mirrors the terminal `printf` output so navigation errors are easy to trace.

-## Related Projects
-- [`libft`](libft/) - Supplied with the repository; provides string utilities, linked lists, formatted output, and `get_next_line` used across the codebase.
-- Future MiniLibX work (Fdf, Cub3D, so_long variants) can reuse this repository's animation pipeline, map validation helpers, and Makefile testing harness as a starting point.